How to Fix Drum light out on GE GTD65EBSJWS (Electric)

 Step 3

-If the new bulb still doesn’t light, the door switch is the next most likely culprit, because the light circuit only activates when the switch detects an open door.
+If the new bulb still doesn’t light, the door switch is the next most likely culprit.
+The light circuit only activates when the switch detects an open door.
 Set your multimeter to Rx1 and probe the switch terminals — a working switch closes the circuit when the door is opened; a reading of OL (open) with the door open means the switch has failed and needs replacement.
 The door switch is located inside the front panel near the door opening and is typically held by one or two mounting tabs.

 Step 4

-If the door switch tests good, use a multimeter set to 120V AC to test for voltage at the light socket with the door open, which confirms whether the control board is actually sending power to the light circuit.
+If the door switch tests good, use a multimeter set to 120V AC to test for voltage at the light socket with the door open.
+This confirms whether the control board is sending power to the light circuit.
 No voltage at the socket with a confirmed good switch points directly to the control board failing to energize the light output.
 Before replacing the board, visually inspect the wiring harness between the board and socket for any burned connectors or broken wires, as these are cheaper and faster fixes.

 Step 5

-On some GTD65 variants, GE replaced the traditional bulb with an LED strip mounted on the front bulkhead — if your model has this setup, disconnect the LED plug and test the connector for 12V DC using your multimeter set to DC voltage.
+On some GTD65 variants, GE replaced the traditional bulb with an LED strip mounted on the front bulkhead.
+If your model has this setup, disconnect the LED plug and test the connector for 12V DC using your multimeter set to DC voltage.
 A missing 12V signal means the LED driver circuit on the control board has failed, not the strip itself, so replacing just the LED strip won’t solve the problem.
 If you do measure 12V but the strip still doesn’t light, the strip is faulty and can be replaced independently.

 Step 6